 Above all else, code coverage tools give developers another item in the toolbox to check their software prior to release or submission for certification.
 While code coverage shouldn’t be the only process used in software testing, it certainly has its benefits.
 Software typically provides the “face” of a product and subjecting your design to a robust code coverage testing cycle helps meet quality goals.

 Increasing the level of quality in today’s software can be achieved in a number of different ways and at many stages of the development process.
-Code coverage tools can provide developers an easy analysis of code execution in a digestible and automated fashion.
+Code coverage tools, as VectorCAST/QA can provide developers an easy analysis of code execution in a digestible and automated fashion.
 The benefits mentioned in this article demonstrate the positive effects code coverage can have on the software development and testing process at any stage, across applications.